devdeliw/website/static/blas/idiomatic_API.typ

 It has 14 arguments!
 Modern programming recommendations suggest functions to have no more than *7* arguments for codebase readability.
 NASA also #link("https://www.grc.nasa.gov/www/winddocs/guidelines/pgmstds.pdf")[suggests] not using pointers at all!
+I'm not trying to appeal to authority, but emphasize the importance of readable code and memory-safety.

 The reason the BLAS API is standardized to this day is mostly because of _inertia_ and prioritizing explicitness.
 It is verbose, but is modular, direct, and called from _many_ higher-level linear algebra